Valium History and Statistics

 Online Interest in Valium

-Because diazepam is available as a generic, costs for legal prescriptions are very low, ranging from $9 to $14 for 30 5 mg tablets, or between $0.30 and $0.46 per pill.
+Because generic diazepam is available, costs for legal prescriptions are very low, ranging from $9 to $14 for 30 5 mg tablets, or between $0.30 and $0.46 per pill.

 The large profit margin available for selling diazepam to non-medical users provides a strong incentive for legitimate patients to sell their prescriptions.